reacton-js/creaton/README.md

 <br>

 Creaton is a JavaScript plugin for quickly creating [Web Components](https://javascript.info/web-components).
-The plugin supports all technologies, methods and properties that are provided by standard Web Components.
+The plugin supports all technologies, methods and properties such as [slots](https://javascript.info/slots-composition) and [Shadow DOM](https://javascript.info/shadow-dom) that are provided by standard Web Components.

 Below is an example of a simple modular component: